glessard/swift-channels/README.md

 useful.
 Receive operations on a closed channel continue normally until the channel is drained.
 Receiving from a closed, empty channel returns nil.

 Channels can be used in buffered and unbuffered form.
-In an unbuffered channel a receive operation will block until a sender is ready (and vice-versa).
+Sending and receiving on an unbuffered channel are synchronous operations: the operation will block until the message can be sent or received.
 A buffered channel can store a certain number of elements, after which the next send operation will block.
+Note that in steady-state, a buffered channel can be expected to be either always empty or always full, therefore unbuffered channels should be preferred.

 Thread synchronization and blocking is implemented with a lightweight wrapper around mach semaphores.
 The implementation is similar to `dispatch_semaphore_t`, but allows better type safety with equal speed.

-Missing from this is a powerful construct such as the Select keyword from Go, which would be quite useful when dealing with multiple channels at once.
-See the `select` branch for details.

 #### Example:
 ```